Hatter’s Castle is a cottage bungalow that used to be the home of Pulau Carey‘s plantation manager back in the 1920s.

 Kuala Langat, Selangor

-The cottage bungalow’s design is influenced by Edward Valentine John Carey, founder of the island, while its name is inspired by a novel of the same title by Scottish author A.J.
+The cottage bungalow’s design is thought to be influenced by Edward Valentine John Carey, founder of the island, while its name is supposedly inspired by a novel of the same title by Scottish author A.J.
 Cronin.

-The cottage bungalow’s design was so well received at the time that it became the model for all hill station and plantation bungalows erected during the colonial era.
+The cottage bungalow’s design was so well received at the time that it became the model for many hill station and plantation bungalows erected during the colonial era.

 Today, Hatter’s Castle is used as a guesthouse for staff and guests of Sime Darby Plantations Berhad, who owns most of the oil palm estates that cover the island.